MohamedIMAbdelal/BookingPredictor/PowerPi/ReadMe.md

-Power BI Integration for Hotel Data Analytics
-As part of our project, we used Power BI to visualize and analyze key performance indicators (KPIs) from our hotel booking data.
-Below are details of the Power BI interface and data warehouse schema that were implemented.

-1. Power BI Dashboard Interface - Hotel Data Analytics

-This dashboard offers a comprehensive view of hotel performance across various dimensions, including revenue, occupancy rates, and booking details.

-Filter Options:
-Users can dynamically filter data by city, room class, booking platform, room category, property name, and booking ID.
-This allows for granular analysis of specific data subsets.

-Key Metrics:

-Revenue: Displays total revenue for a selected period along with week-over-week (WoW) change percentages.
-ADR (Average Daily Rate) and RevPAR (Revenue per Available Room): Highlight room revenue metrics and fluctuations over time.
-Occupancy%: Shows the percentage of occupied rooms, alongside Realization% (the percentage of total capacity realized) and DURN (Duration) representing the average length of stay.
-Visual indicators such as upward and downward arrows provide immediate insights into performance trends.
-Visuals:

-Pie Chart: Visualizes the distribution of room categories (Luxury vs. Business) as a percentage of total bookings.
-Line Graph: Tracks RevPAR, ADR, and Occupancy% over time, helping identify patterns and trends over weeks.
-Tabular Data:

-A detailed table presents booking information by property, with metrics such as Revenue, Occupancy%, Realization%, and RevPAR.
-This breakdown enables a deep dive into individual property performance.
-Additional Insights:

-Data on cancellation rates, average ratings, and ADR broken down by Day Type (Weekday vs. Weekend) provide insights into how different factors influence hotel performance.
-2. Power BI Data Warehouse Schema

-The Power BI data model was built using the following tables and relationships to store and analyze hotel booking data:

-Fact Tables:

-Fact_BookingOperations: Contains detailed booking operations data, including booking date, check-in/check-out dates, number of guests, and stay duration.
-Fact_Bookings: Aggregates bookings data, capturing key metrics such as property ID, room category, and total bookings/capacity.
-Dimension Tables:

-Dim_Date: Stores time-related attributes like date, Day_Type (Weekday/Weekend), and WeekNum, facilitating time-based analysis.
-Dim_Rooms: Provides room-specific data, such as room_class and room_id, allowing segmentation of bookings by room type.
-Dim_Hotels: Holds hotel property data, including city, category, and property_id, for filtering and grouping data by property or location.
-Calculated Measures: A list of calculated measures (e.g., ADR WoW change %, Occupancy, Revenue, Cancellation%) were created to track KPIs and trends.
-These measures were essential for analyzing hotel performance metrics in real time and supporting data-driven decision-making.

-These Power BI reports and dashboards provide detailed, interactive insights into hotel performance, helping stakeholders optimize operations, monitor revenue, and improve guest experience.
-Through seamless integration with our data warehouse and using calculated measures, the dashboard ensures accurate, real-time analysis of business KPIs.
+Hotel Data Analytics - Power BI Dashboard
+This project leverages Power BI to visualize and analyze hotel booking data.
+The dashboard provides key performance indicators (KPIs), enabling stakeholders to monitor and optimize hotel performance.

+Power BI Dashboard Interface
+Overview

+This dashboard offers a comprehensive view of hotel operations, including revenue, occupancy rates, and booking metrics.
+The filters and visuals allow users to drill down into data based on various dimensions such as room class, booking platform, and property.

+Key Metrics
+Revenue: Total revenue with week-over-week (WoW) change percentages.
+ADR (Average Daily Rate): Room revenue per day.
+RevPAR (Revenue per Available Room): Room revenue across available rooms.
+Occupancy%: Room occupancy as a percentage of total capacity.
+Realization%: Percentage of total available rooms that were booked.
+DURN (Duration): Average stay duration.
+Visualizations
+Filterable Metrics: Filter data by city, room class, platform, and property to gain targeted insights.
+Pie Chart: Displays room category distribution (Luxury vs Business).
+Line Graph: Tracks trends in RevPAR, ADR, and Occupancy%.
+Detailed Table: Provides metrics like Revenue, Occupancy%, and RevPAR for each property.
+Example Metrics and Insights:
+Occupancy WoW Change: Up 28.11%
+Realization WoW Change: Up 0.64%
+DURN WoW Change: Up 28.93%
+Power BI Data Warehouse Schema
+Data Model Overview

+The data model powering the dashboard consists of fact and dimension tables that store booking and room data.
+These tables enable the aggregation and calculation of KPIs used in the Power BI reports.

+Fact and Dimension Tables
+Fact_BookingOperations: Contains booking operation details (e.g., booking dates, number of guests, stay duration).
+Fact_Bookings: Aggregates total bookings and property capacities.
+Dim_Date: Stores date attributes (Day_Type, WeekNum) for time-based filtering.
+Dim_Rooms: Contains room-related data (room_class, room_id).
+Dim_Hotels: Includes hotel property data (city, category, property_id).
+Calculated Measures
+We have defined multiple calculated measures for tracking business KPIs, including:

+ADR WoW change %
+Occupancy
+Revenue
+Cancellation%
+These measures support real-time analysis of the hotel performance metrics.

+Power BI Integration for Data Analytics
+The Power BI dashboard is a crucial tool for analyzing hotel performance.
+It integrates with our data warehouse, enabling us to calculate and visualize metrics such as revenue, occupancy, cancellations, and more.